launchdarkly-labs/LaunchDarkly-US-to-EU-migration-scripts/README.md

-# Project Migrator
+# LaunchDarkly US to EU Project Migration Tool

-A tool for migrating LaunchDarkly projects, including flags, segments, and environments.
+A tool for migrating LaunchDarkly projects from US-hosted accounts to EU-hosted ones.
+The supported resources include: environments, flags, segments

+## Overview

+This tool helps you migrate your LaunchDarkly projects from US-hosted accounts (app.launchdarkly.com) to EU-hosted accounts (app.eu.launchdarkly.com).
+Features that are currently supported:

+- Project & environment configuration and settings
+- Feature flags and their configurations
+- Segments and targeting rules
+- Maintainer mapping acros the different account instances

 ## Project Structure

 ```
-project-migrator-script/
+root/
 ├── src/                    # Source code
 │   ├── scripts/           # Main migration scripts
 │   ├── utils/             # Utility functions